-Native to the Southwest, this extremely drought-tolerant plant easily handles both cold and hot temperatures.
-Hardy to -10 degrees, it can grow in drought-tolerant gardens in zones 6 through 9, where it begins to flower in late winter in low-desert locations, lasting into April.
-In colder regions, its flowering season starts a few months later.
-Often, they will also bloom intermittently in summer and fall.
+Native to the Southwest, globe mallow easily handles both cold and hot temperatures.
+Hardy to -10 degrees, it grows in drought-tolerant gardens in zones 6 through 9, where it flowers in spring in low-desert locations.
+In colder regions, it blooms a few months later.
+Often, they will also flower intermittently in summer and fall.

-This intermediate desert native is easily grown from seed or by transplants and is a great pollinator plant as they attract bees when in flower.
+This intermediate desert native grows from seed or by transplants.
+It is also a great pollinator plant as they attract bees when in flower.

 Globe mallow fits nicely alongside spiky succulents such as century plant (Agave americana) or green desert spoon (Dasylirion texanum).
 For a mixture flowering perennials, add blackfoot daisy (Melampodium leucanthum), desert marigold (Baileya multiradiata), and Goodding’s verbena (Glandularia goddingii).

-Its tolerance to intense heat is due to tiny hairs that cover its leaves and stems, which can be irritating to the skin and eyes, so wear gloves and long sleeves when doing any pruning.
-To keep globe mallow attractive and promote additional flowering the next year, shear it back to 1-foot tall and wide after flowering has ceased in spring.
+Plants that can handle full, reflected heat, are valuable in the landscape.
+One way that globe mallow does this is due to tiny hairs that cover its leaves and stems and reflect the sun’s rays.
+The foliage can be irritating to the skin and eyes, so wear gloves and long sleeves when doing any pruning.
+To keep globe mallow attractive and promote additional flowering the next year, shear it back to 1-foot tall and wide once the blooms fade in late spring or early summer.